Gentle Baby

 Qfirst M.A.M.A. action changes the target

 Imagine a world where the catastrophe did not simply destroy reality.
-It split it into layers.
-Each mission is a fight to keep one version of the world from collapsing into another.
+It split existence into branches.
+Each mission is a fight to keep one version of the world alive while another version tries to sever it.

 01